Freelance Rates: What You Need to Know5 min read

 You Need to Pay The Bills

 The first question is actually a good bit easier to answer than the second.
 You know what your own bills are and how much money it takes to pay them, along with any splurge purchasing or future saving you do each month.
-For my family of four, I have a minimum I have to achieve each month for our groceries, mortgage, car note, child care, credit cards, etc. Obviously I like going well above that minimum as it allows us to pay down debt, have a rare date night, or pack money away for savings, but that minimum has to met.
+For my family of four, I have a minimum I have to achieve each month for our groceries, mortgage, car note, child care, credit cards, etc. Obviously, I like going well above that minimum as it allows us to pay down debt, have a rare date night, or pack money away for savings, but that minimum has to meet.
 Because of that, my rate isn’t the same for every job.
 I have one position writing for an English golf website that I’ve been doing since early 2013 where the rate is well below my current hourly rate.
 But it’s consistent work every week, and that is a big factor for freelancers.

 What Does the Freelance Market Say?

 Determining your worth inside your own industry requires patience and research.
 First, you need to judge just how good you are at your job – with things like your education, your experience, and what your clients say about your past work all factoring in.
-Be honest with yourself on who you are right now in the real world.
+Be honest with yourself about who you are right now in the real world.
 At 23, I thought I was the second coming of Mark Twain, Dan Jenkins, and William Faulkner all rolled into one.
-At 42, I know that when I’m focused on a project, I’m very good, but I’m not winning a Pulitzer any time soon.
+At 42, I know that when I’m focused on a project, I’m very good, but I’m not winning a Pulitzer anytime soon.
 When I started freelancing in 2013, even though I had some 17 years experience in journalism, my going rate was “whatever the job pays” because I needed the experience to develop a reputation in my niche markets.

 If you use any sort of job marketplace like Upwork, you can view freelancers with similar skill sets and experience levels to your own and price yourself competitively.
 To justify your freelance rate, make sure you prominently feature links to your work, the actual work, and/or praise from former clients on your profile or website.
 The more professional your appearance, the more worthy of a higher rate you’ll seem to prospective clients.